Xeno (series): Development

 Near the release date of Xenoblade Chronicles X, Takahashi stated that, if he were given the opportunity to make another game in the Xenoblade series, he would hope to create another traditional JRPG-style video game similar to Xenoblade Chronicles.
 He stated that he hoped to continue the series by exploring many different settings instead of being confined to a specific genre.
 He also stated that he would like to use the core system set up in Xenoblade Chronicles X to further expand on the story and thematic elements for their next project.
 Two years later, Xenoblade Chronicles 2 was released which returned to the story-driven JRPG style found in Xenoblade Chronicles.
+This was continued in Xenoblade Chronicles 3, released in 2022, which concluded the story arc established in Xenoblade Chronicles.

 Overseas release

 At the time of its development, Square said that Xenogears would likely not release in the west due to the religious content.
 The localization proved especially challenging, with the original translators either quitting the project or requesting transferral to other projects.
 This meant that Honeywood was under heavy pressure to render the game into English while both keeping it faithful to the original and stepping round some of the sensitive religious issues the title evoked.
-Although all three main Xenosaga were released in Japan and North America, the third game did not release in Europe, and the spin-offs remained exclusive to Japan.
+Although all three main Xenosaga entries were released in Japan and North America, the first and the third game did not release in Europe, and the spin-offs remained exclusive to Japan.

 Xenoblade Chronicles was originally not announced for an overseas release, and despite being announced for release in Europe, its North American release was doubtful enough that a fan campaign dubbed Operation Rainfall began working to have the game, along with two other Wii role-playing games, released overseas.
 Later, during the run-up to the release of Xenoblade Chronicles X, Takahashi stated that Xenoblade Chronicles was designed with an international audience in mind, and that he was pleased Xenoblade Chronicles X was receiving a western release in the same year as Japan.

 The games have also undergone censorship.
 A sexually explicit scene featured in Xenosaga was toned down for its western release.
 The first and third Xenosaga games also received changes for their western release: in the first game, a scene between main antagonist Albedo and the character MOMO was toned down significantly; and the third game had all visible blood removed, which ended up making some scenes confusing.
 Xenoblade Chronicles X also received censorship in the form of the character Lin, who had her clothing made less sexually provocative.